ThomasWangJiaxin/thomaswangjiaxin.github.io/_pages/about.md

 - When Proof Is Not Verification: Misleading Assurance in Blockchain Gambling. **Jiaxin Wang**.
 Submitted to **Journal of Business Ethics (ABS 3, JCR Q1)**

+- Playing, Working, Speculating: Role Hybridity and Exploitation in Blockchain Games. **Jiaxin Wang**.
+Submitted to **Journal of Business Ethics (ABS 3, JCR Q1)**

 - Information Systems Innovation for Blockchain Governance. **Jiaxin Wang**, Yifan Li.
 Writing for **Journal of Strategic Information Systems (ABS 4, JCR Q1)**

 - When Institutional Logics Meet Programmable Infrastructure: Code-Mediated Settlement in Blockchain Governance. **Jiaxin Wang**.
-Preparation for **Journal of the Association for Information Systems (ABS 4+, JCR Q1)**
+Writing for **Journal of the Association for Information Systems (ABS 4+, JCR Q1)**

-- Playing, Working, Speculating: Role Hybridity and Exploitation in Blockchain Games. **Jiaxin Wang**.
-Writing for **Journal of Business Ethics (ABS 3, JCR Q1)**

 - Mapping the Dark Side of Web3: A Taxonomy and Integrative Framework for Responsible Governance in Decentralized Ecosystems. **Jiaxin Wang**.
 Writing for **Journal of Strategic Information Systems (ABS 4, JCR Q1)**